This Week's Speaker Highlights

 Senior Director, Capital Programs, Enterprise Community Loan Fund

-Anna serves as Enterprise Community Loan Fund’s senior director of capital programs where she assists ECLF’s capital and lending teams on capital raising and fund structuring.
-Prior to this position, she led LISC’s $200 million retail note offering, coordinated investor relations and positioned LISC’s capital raising within ESG, impact and social bond frameworks.
-Anna also managed $50 million in LISC’s Paycheck Protection Program (PPP) deployment and has structured and managed affordable housing and economic development funds, as well as pay for success work through a Social Innovation Fund grant award.
-Anna started her career as a strategy and operations consultant at Deloitte.
-Anna holds a B.S. from NYU Stern and an M.B.A. from Columbia Business School.
+Anna is responsible for ECLF’s Impact Note program in addition to supporting capital raising, fund structuring and impact measurement and management efforts for on- and off-balance sheet lending.
+Prior to joining ECLF in 2022, she led LISC’s $200 million retail note offering, coordinated investor relations and positioned LISC’s capital raising within ESG, impact and social bond frameworks.
+She also managed $50 million in LISC’s Paycheck Protection Program (PPP) deployment and has structured and managed affordable housing and economic development funds, as well as pay for success work through a Social Innovation Fund grant award.
+Anna started her career as a strategy and operations consultant at Deloitte, where she was seconded to the UN Global Compact to examine corporate trends in carbon disclosure.
+She received her B.S. from NYU Stern and her M.B.A. from Columbia Business School.